peklaiho/madlisp/README.md

 ```
 > (quote (1 2 3))
 (1 2 3)
-> '(1 2 3)
-(1 2 3)
 ```

-Use the `quasiquote` special form when you need to turn evaluation back on inside the quoted element.
+Use the `quasiquote` special form when you need to turn on evaluation temporarily inside the quoted element.
 The special forms `unquote` and `unquote-splice` are available for that purpose:

 ```
 > (def lst (quote (2 3)))